NeoGranular/lanyon/_posts/2016-09-15-martial-god-chapter-01-46.md

 As He Yimingâ€™s vision fell on their bodies, he was even more astonished.

-These three were also dressed in greyish-black outfit and faces covered with black turbans but their actions betrayed a faint formidable and dangerous aura.
+These three were also dressed in greyish-black outfits and faces covered with black turbans but their actions betrayed a faint formidable and dangerous aura.

 The fact that they could involuntarily display their aura through their conduct proved the fact that they were at least seven-layer cultivators.
 Furthermore, their eyes seemed savage and cruel.
 He Yiming had only seen such eyes once.
 The eyes of Hubin whom he'd killed before.